ruffle-rs/ruffle/tests/README.md

 # Which build features are required for this test to run.
 [required_features]
-lzma = false # If LZMA support is enabled in this build
+lzma = false # If LZMA support is enabled in this build jpegxr = false # If JPEG XR support is enabled in this build
 ```

 ## Frame-based tests